LayMui/website-hugo/exampleSite/content/english/post/his-voice.md

 You'll start to hear the **Voice of God**

-and that's whe life really get exciting and
+and that's when life really get exciting and

 you will find yourself in places where you hadn't